ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Experiments

-To validate the effectiveness of the proposed ProstaTD dataset, we evaluate a range of advanced methods, including both weakly supervised triplet detectors and state-of-the-art (SOTA) object detection frameworks.
-We first include Tripnet-Det~\cite{nwoye2020recognition} and RDV-Det~\cite{nwoye2023cholectriplet2022,nwoye2021rendezvous}, which are detection-based adaptations of Tripnet and RDV.
-In the previous challenge~\cite{nwoye2023cholectriplet2022}, RDV relied solely on class labels for weak supervision, employing Class Activation Maps~\cite{zhou2016learning} and Non-Maximum Suppression for triplet localization.
-Following this paradigm, we implement Tripnet-Det for ProstaTD.
-Other challenge methods were excluded due to incomplete methodological descriptions, unavailable code, or inferior reported performance.
-These weakly supervised baselines are primarily included to highlight the performance gap between weak and fully supervised methods utilizing bounding box.
+We establish a benchmark on the proposed ProstaTD dataset by training representative methods, as summarized in Table~\ref{tab:methods}, with implementation details provided in Appendix~\ref{sec:ID}.
+Note that prior triplet classification approaches are not directly comparable, as they do not output the bounding boxes required for triplet detection.
+To examine the gap between weakly-supervised and fully-supervised settings, we include two Cholectriplet2022 challenge methods, Tripnet-Det and RDV-Det~\citep{nwoye2023cholectriplet2022}.
+Both rely solely on class labels for weak supervision, employing Class Activation Maps and Non-Maximum Suppression for triplet localization.
+Other challenge entries are excluded due to incomplete methodological descriptions, unavailable code, and inferior reported performance.
+These two weakly-supervised baselines are primarily included to highlight the performance gap relative to fully-supervised detectors with bounding box supervision.